wbmartin00/mbti-personality-detector-ui/README.md

-# MBTI Personality Detector User Interface
+# MBTI Personality Detector - User Interface

 This is the frontend for my DistilBERT model that classifies your personality type based on text input (out of the 16 MBTI personality types).

-Try it out here!: [https://wbmartin00.github.io/mbti-personality-detector-ui/](https://wbmartin00.github.io/mbti-personality-detector-ui/)
+Try it out here: [https://wbmartin00.github.io/mbti-personality-detector-ui/](https://wbmartin00.github.io/mbti-personality-detector-ui/)

 ![](/images/ss1.png)